loiclau/ornikar/README.md

 ## Rules
 There are some rules to follow:
 - You must commit regularly
 - You must not modify code when comments explicitly forbid it

 ## Deliverables
 What do we expect from you:
 - the link of the git repository
 - several commits, with an explicit message each time
 - a file / message / email explaining your process and principles you've followed

 **Good luck!**

+## Process
+- refactor core to use namespace